PiotrWrobel/cats/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+This application requires mock server to be launched on local host for authorization purpose.
+Authorization Mock Server runs on express.js.
+To start it run `ng start:mock`.
+Mock Server runs on 3000 port.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.